CodeDisruptor/Code-Styles/php/README.md

 $math = (1 + 2) * (3 + 4); // 21 due to change in order of operations
 ```

-### 3.7 Quotes
+### 3.6 Quotes
 Strings are a very common data-type in PHP, and to assign a string to a variable it must be wrapped in single-quotes.
 Thinking about how many times programmers use strings, it can become cumbersome to use double-qoutes.
 That is why strings must always be wrapped in single-quotes.

 It is also good practice to use single-quotes to prevent longer processing time due to PHP checking for variables in strings.
-Although PHP7 is much more performant and systems much more powerful, it is still good practice to reduce the use of double-quotes as much as possible.
+Although PHP7 is much more peformant and systems much more powerful, it is still good practice to reduce the use of double-quotes as much as possible.

 Single-quotes must be used when accessing keys in variables.
 Again, it is to stay consistent with the rest of the quotes and to reduce the strain on the fingers by having to press two keys rather than just one for the quotes.
 There is one exception to the rule and that is for SQL statements which must be wrapped in double-quotes.

-#### 3.7.1 Example
+#### 3.6.1 Example
 ```
 $variable = 'string';